 - check the status of your submitted application

-- review and accept your offer of place (if you applied for Wellington)
+- review and accept your Offer of Place.

 What you will be asked

-In the application you’ll answer about your interests, hobbies, health and dietary requirements, and other living environment preferences.
+In the application, you’ll answer about your interests, hobbies, health and dietary requirements, and other living environment preferences.
 We ask these questions so we can learn a bit about you and place you in the accommodation that’s best for you.
 We will do our best to support you.

-First-time students who are New Zealand citizens or residents need to provide a reference.
+First-time students who are New Zealand citizens or residents should provide a reference.
 International and returning residents do not need to provide a reference.

-School leavers need to ask their school to complete the online Common Confidential Reference Form (CCRF).
+School leavers should ask their school to complete the online Common Confidential Reference Form (CCRF).

-Non-school leavers and mature students need to ask a previous landlord or employer to complete the online Accommodation Character Reference for Non-School Leavers form.
+Non-school leavers and mature students should ask a previous landlord or employer to complete the online Accommodation Character Reference for Non-School Leavers form.

 Apply for Massey accommodation